ninewise/dissertation/introduction/chapter.md

 TODO add picture of similarity matrix - the web application seems down atm? \label{fig:unipept:pa}

-Where Unipept started out as a web application, a platform chosen for it's ease of access and user friendliness, it has spread over the years.
+Where Unipept started out as a web application, a platform chosen for its ease of access and user friendliness, the ecosystem has been extended over the years.
 An API was added for machine interactions with Unipept [@unipeptapi].
 This has allowed for integration in other services such as Galaxy [@galaxy] and the development of a command line interface (CLI) for power users.
-Furthermore, the web application was rewritten to be more portable, leading to the release of a desktop client [@verschaffelt2021] that largely shares the same code base as the web application.
+Furthermore, the web application was rewritten to be more portable, leading to the release of a desktop client [@verschaffelt2021] that largely shares the same code base as the web application, but also supports the use of custom reference databases.

 Running a service such a Unipept as a web application is only possible due to a thoughtfully designed database with proper indexing and the caching of relevant data.
-In fact, the lowest common ancestor of all known tryptic peptides and the lists of functional annotations are already stored in the database.
+In fact, the lowest common ancestor of all known tryptic peptides and the lists of functional annotations are precomputed and stored in the database.
 This is achieved by preprocessing all proteins in the UniProtKB after it is released.
-More details on this process can be found in section \ref{section:makedatabase}.
+More details on this process can be found in section
+\ref{section:makedatabase}.

 ## Metagenomics via Metaproteomics